| |

 CR Timeline 1971

 Eddy ”the Cannibal” Merckx was unbeatable in his first two Tour de France (TdF) appearances.
-Few cycling connoisseurs held out hope for a suspenseful Tour and at the start line Merckx was the overwhelming favorite.
-The other top riders planned an unofficial alliance to combat the Cannibal's huge talent.
+At the start line of the 1971 Tour Merckx was the overwhelming favorite.
+The best riders of this year's Tour planned an unofficial alliance to combat the Cannibal's huge talent.

-When the hard climbing stages began, a new generation of talented climbers began to attack Merckx.
-Stage 8 featured a stage finish at the top of the renowned Puy de Dome .
-Joop Zoetemelk, Luis Ocana, Lucien Van Impe, Bernard Thevenet, Joaquim Agostinho and Gosta Pettersson all took turns attacking the race leader.
-The hard pace diminished the lead group, near the top of the Puy de Dome and the breakaway was reduced to 4 riders.
-Under the 4 km to go kite, Spaniard Luis Ocana launched the decisive move and broke away from the elite group.
-At the finish line, Ocana earned a well deserved stage win, but his time gain was only 15 second on Merckx.
-However, the time difference was small but the psychological gain was significant.
-The Cannibal was riding hard but struggled to defend the barrage of attacks.
+When the hard climbing stages began, a young generation of talented climbers began to attack Merckx.
+Stage 8 featured a finish at the top of the renowned Puy de Dome .
+Dutchman Joop Zoetemelk, Luis Ocana, Lucien Van Impe, Bernard Thevenet, Joaquim Agostinho and Gosta Pettersson all took turns attacking the race leader.
+Four kilometers from the finish, Spaniard Luis Ocana launched the decisive move and broke away from the elite group.
+At the finish line Ocana had well deserved stage win, but his time gain was only 15 second on the race leader.
+The time difference was not great but the psychological gain was significant.
+Merckx maintained the Maillot Jaune, but the seeds of doubt had been planted.

-Two days later on stage 10 from St. Etienne to Grenoble, the aggressive racing continued.
-As the lead group crossed the summit of the Col de Cucheron (the final climb of the stage), Merckx punctured.
+Two days later on stage 10 from St. Etienne to Grenoble , the aggressive racing continued.
+As the lead group crossed the summit of the Col de Cucheron , Merckx punctures on the descent.
 While the race leader waited for a wheel change, the lead pack rolls away.
 The breakaway, led by Luis Ocana, opened a 1-minute gap on a hard chasing Merckx.
-In Grenoble, Bernard Thevenet won the 4-man sprint for the stage win.
-The breakaway gained 1'09” on Merckx and the new race leader was Joop Zoetemelk, who took the Maillot Jaune by 1 second over Ocana.
+The breakaway gained 1'09” on Merckx with Joop Zoetemelk taking the Maillot Jaune by 1 second over Ocana.

-Tensions were high for stage 11, the second day of racing in the Alps.
-Merckx was trailing in the overall classification and faced another hard day of climbing.
-Early in the stage Agostinho attacked on the climb of the Cote de Laffrey.
-Ocana, Zoetemelk and Van Impe soon join the breakaway with Merckx and Gosta Pettersson in hot pursuit.
-Through the valley Ocana drove the pace of the group, knowing that Merckx was chasing hard.
-For 77 km the only help Merckx got in the chase group was from teammates Joseph Huysmans and Marinus Wagtmans.
-They deliver Merckx to the beginning of the 11.1 km, 6% finishing climb to Orcieres-Merlette well behind breakaway.
+Tensions were high for stage 11 in the Alps , Ocana, Zoetemelk and Van Impe joined a breakaway group ahead of Merckx and Gosta Pettersson, who were in hot pursuit.
+Through the valley Ocana drove the pace of the breakaway, knowing that Merckx was chasing hard.
+Teammates Joseph Huysmans and Marinus Wagtmans deliver Merckx to the beginning of the 11.1 km, 6% finishing climb to Orcieres-Merlette well behind the breakaway.
 The defending champion charged up the climb trying to limit his time loss to Ocana.
-He finished the stage well off the pace in 3rd, 8'42” behind the brilliant Spanish climber.
-The beleaguered Cannibal was in the unfamiliar position of trailing by 9'46” in the overall classification following the largest defeat of his career.
-Merckx used the rest day to re-formulate his own plan.
+He finished the stage 3rd, 8'42” behind the new race leader, Ocana.
+The beleaguered Cannibal was in the unfamiliar position of trailing by 9'46” in the overall classification.
+Following the largest defeat of his career, Merckx uses the rest day to re-formulate his own plan.

-The Tour now entered the tough climbing of the Pyrenees Mountains.
-Stage 14 from Revel to Luchon was a legendary stage and featured the climbs of the Portet d'Aspet, Col de Mente, and Col du Portillon.
-The weather was less than ideal as the riders started the stage.
-Thick black clouds threatened as the peloton cleared the first climb and traversed the narrow Portet d'Aspet descent.
-Merckx, needing to gain time, attacked and pulls away on the Col de Mente.
+The Tour was set to enter the tough climbing of the Pyrenees Mountains .
+Stage 14 from Revel to Luchon was a legendary stage and featured the climbs of the Portet d'Aspet, Col de Mente , and Col du Portillon .
+The weather was less than ideal as the riders left Revel.
+Thick black clouds threatened as the peloton traversed the narrow Portet d'Aspet descent.
+Merckx attacked and pulls away on the Col de Mente .
 Ocana answered immediately and joined Merckx.
-Eddy surged again but the Spaniard was stuck to his wheel.
 As the two approached the summit of the climb the black clouds opened up with torrential rain, hail, lightning and thunder.
 Rivers of water flowed down the narrow mountain road.

-Over the foggy summit of the Col de Mente, Merckx, an excellent downhill rider, plummeted insanely down the narrow, mountain road.
-To stay in contact with Merckx, Ocana took serious risks of his own.
+Over the foggy summit of the Col de Mente , Merckx, an excellent downhill rider, plummets insanely down the narrow, mountain road.
+Ocana followed Merckx taking serious risks of his own.
 Flying through the corners the Cannibal lost control and skidded into a low retaining wall at the side of the road.
-Ocana trailing close behind cannot avoid the fallen Merckx and fell himself.
+Ocana trailing close behind cannot avoid the fallen Merckx and crashed heavily.
 Merckx was up quickly and sped away.
-Ocana struggled to release his cleats from the toe clips and was struck by the pursuing Zoetemelk.
+Ocana struggled to release his cleats from the toe clips and was struck in the kidney by the pursuing Zoetemelk.
 The Maillot Jaune lay on the ground screaming with pain.
-Help arrived quickly and Luis Ocana was rushed by helicopter to the hospital in St. Gaudens.
-He recovered from his injuries, but his 1971 Tour dreams had come to an end.
+Quickly help arrived and Luis Ocana was rushed by helicopter to the hospital in St. Gaudens for treatment.
+His 1971 Tour dreams had come to an end.

 Stage and Distance |